 ABOVE: "Lilacs" by John Traynor is professionally framed in an ornate frame with linen liner.
 Comparatively, "Elixir" by Antonia Tyz-Peeples is professionally framed in a minimalist champagne-hued 1/2 inch floater frame.

 ABOVE: A collection of Nantucket-themed paintings by Susan Jositas framed in intentionally distressed, traditional silver-hued frame with white linen liners.

 NO FRAME NECESSARY

 A common trend in contemporary artwork installation is to forego framing entirely.
 Gallery-wrapped canvases provide artists with the option to paint the sides a clean grey, silver or gold; or extend the painting around the edges, allowing collectors to purchase and hang same-day!
 A gallery-wrapped canvas provides a seamless presentation that is clean and minimalistic.
 Canvas is folded around thick stretcher bars (typically 1 1/2-2 inch profile) and stapled to the back of the bars, instead of the sides.
-BELOW: Artist Elwood Howell paints his signature 'frame' directly onto the canvas, as displayed in "Slow Morning".

 Since everyone's taste is different, there are occasions when the artist presents the piece without a frame and the buyer prefers it with one.
 Thankfully there are a number of local and online resources to get that done!